 What’s monsoon without some scrumptious Indian food on the platter.
 I have two gourmets at my home and I try my best to tantalize their taste buds.
 Some days it’s lip-smacking baby samosas and pakode…

-and other days healthy soups to fill us up and are pleasure to have in rainy chilly weather.
+and other days healthy soups to fill us up and are a pleasure to have in rainy chilly weather.

 Hungry??
 Go make yourself some soup or pakodes and enjoy the weather.